leinardi/gwe/RELEASING.md

 2. Update `CHANGELOG.md` for the impending release.
 3. Update the `README.md` with the new changes (if necessary).
 4. `python3 setup.py sdist bdist_wheel`
-5. `git commit -am "Prepare for release X.Y.Z" && git push"` (where X.Y.Z is the version you set in step 1)
+5. `git commit -am "Prepare for release X.Y.Z" && git push` (where X.Y.Z is the version you set in step 1)
 6. Create a new release on Github
     1. Tag version `X.Y.Z` (`git tag -s X.Y.Z && git push --tags`)
     2. Release title `X.Y.Z`